|

 It is meant for kids aged 8 and older, but those a bit younger may still enjoy receiving praise and compliments from others.

-1. The Tower of Self-Esteem (Therapy Card Game)
+2. The Tower of Self-Esteem (Card Game)

-This game consists of a series of questions connecting personal, emotional and social strengths of each player.
+Game: The Tower of Self-Esteem (Therapy Card Game) consists of a series of questions connecting personal, emotional and social strengths of each player.

 Players take turns with question cards, as they simultaneously cooperate to plan and build a strong and sturdy tower